intershop/intershop-pwa/docs/concepts/styling-behavior.md

 If an icon is not available yet, you need to add it to `src\app\core\icon.module.ts` in the `import {}` and the `constructor(){}`.

+## Optimization

+The PWA uses [PurgeCSS](https://purgecss.com/) for bundled styles optimization.
+Please read [the additional documentation](../guides/optimizations.md#purgecss) for information on the usage and configuration of PurgeCSS in the Intershop PWA.

 ## References

 [Guide - Multiple Themes](../guides/multiple-themes.md)